kvasdopil/play3d/README.md

    - Press `Enter` to submit the prompt
    - Wait for the image to generate (shows in modal)
    - Optionally click the small edit icon next to the prompt to tweak it and press Update to regenerate the image without closing the modal
+   - Choose a provider (Synexa or Tripo) next to the "Generate 3D Model" button
-   - Click "Generate 3D Model" button; the modal closes and a bottom-left button shows progress (spinner + thumbnail + prompt)
+   - Click "Generate 3D Model"; the modal closes and a bottom-left button shows progress (spinner + thumbnail + prompt)
    - When generation finishes, the progress button disappears and the model automatically appears in the 3D viewport

 3. **Explore Your Models**